K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 > \$ bin/compile &lt;BUILD\_DIR&gt; &lt;CACHE\_DIR&gt;
 >
 > The two factor values passed when calling a compilation script are the build directory (BUILD\_DIR) and the cache directory (CACHE\_DIR).
-> The cash directory can be used to temporarily as store dependencies that are downloaded during the buildpack compilation process.
+> The cache directory can be used to temporarily as store dependencies that are downloaded during the buildpack compilation process.
 > The compilation process is output to the user during the execution of the script.

 1)  Write Example

-> 컴파일 스크립트는 빌드팩과 어플리케이션이 구동 시 필요로 하는 환경에 따라 다양하게 작성될 수 있다.
+> Compilation scripts may be written in various ways according to the environment required for running the buildpack and the application.
-> 아래는 컴파일 스크립트의 간단한 작성 예를 보여준다.
+> Below is an example of a simple compilation script.
-> 해당 스크립트는 Ruby 어플리케이션을 구동시키기 위한 환경을 구성하므로, BUILD\_PATH에 Ruby 인터프리터를 우선 설치하고, 환경설정이나 필요한 바이너리들을 설치하는 등의 내용을 작성한다.
+> Since the script constitutes an environment for running Ruby applications, it first installs Ruby interpreter in BUILD\_PATH, and writes the contents such as setting the configuration or installing the necessary binaries.

   ````
   \#!/usr/bin/env ruby